Estimated reading time: 7 minutes

-The story begins by introducing us to the ninety-one year-old Gretel, spending her last merry days living a quiet and peaceful life in London, taking occasional strolls through Hyde Park and gossiping with her neighbour.
+For those searching for an All the Broken Pieces summary, the story begins by introducing us to the ninety-one year-old Gretel, spending her last merry days living a quiet and peaceful life in London, taking occasional strolls through Hyde Park and gossiping with her neighbour.
 She doesn’t talk much about her past, how he escaped Nazi Germany at the age of twelve, and even less about her father, an extermination camp commander back in his day.

 Gretel has taken great pains to conceal her story from literally every other person she has ever met, respecting the silent moratorium she imposed on it for over eight decades.
 However, it seems like just at the tail end of her life things might change and threaten to expose who she really is, or perhaps more precisely, what kind of family she really belongs to.